RocketCommunicationsInc/astro-www/src/pages/design-guidelines/color.md

 }
 </style>

-# Color

-Maintaining color consistency across applications is an essential part of what makes an application an Astro Application.
 In Astro, a variety of color palettes combine to form various themes.
 Each color has been carefully chosen to create a cohesive design system.
 In order to remain Astro-compliant, you should avoid creating your own colors or values.

 ## Design Tokens and Colors